TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 > Note: If you don't work on changes in the API you can skip this section.

 Our APIs are defined in `.proto` files in the `api` folder.
-These files describe the messages and interfaces of the different components of the Stack.
+These files describe the messages and interfaces of the different components of The Things Stack.
 If this is the first time you hear the term "protocol buffers" you should probably read the [protocol buffers documentation](https://developers.google.com/protocol-buffers/docs/proto3) before you continue.

 From the `.proto` files, we generate code using the `protoc` compiler.
 As we plan to compile to a number of different languages, we decided to put the compiler and its dependencies in a Docker image, so make sure you have [Docker](https://www.docker.com/) installed before you try to compile them.